wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 This command returns an empty list, as there are no subscriptions setup yet.

+## Download GTS-data using a WIS2 Global Broker

-## Subscribe to GTS-to-WIS2 gateway through the WIS2 Global Broker
+If you kept the default configuration of the wis2downloader, it is currently connected to the WIS2 Global Broker hosted by Météo-France.

-In the next exercise, you will subscribe to the DWD-hosted GTS-to-WIS2 gateway which is publishing data from the Global Telecommunication System (GTS) to WIS2.

-There are multiple centers around the world that are publishing data from the GTS to WIS2.
-If you like to use a different GTS-to-WIS2 gateway you can replace `de-dwd-gts-to-wis2` in the topic used in the exercise below with a different center, such as `cn-cma-gts-to-wis2` for the CMA-hosted GTS-to-WIS2 gateway.

-### Adding subscription
+### Setup the subscription

-Inside the **wis2downloader** container, you can use the command line to list, add and delete subscriptions.

-For the purpose of this exercise, we will subscribe to the following topic `cache/a/wis2/de-dwd-gts-to-wis2/#`, to subscribe to data published by the DWD-hosted GTS-to-WIS2 gateway and downloading notifications from the Global Cache.
+Use the following command `cache/a/wis2/de-dwd-gts-to-wis2/#`, to subscribe to data published by the DWD-hosted GTS-to-WIS2 gateway made available through the Global Caches :

-To add this subscription, use the following command:

 ```bash
 wis2downloader add-subscription --topic cache/a/wis2/de-dwd-gts-to-wis2/#